MakeSchool-Tutorials/Node-Reddit-Clone/P10-Comments-On-Comments-Part-Deux/content.md

 We always think about what the user will see first, and change that.
 In this case, what the user sees won't change at all!
 Our first step is to change our controller logic, and then propagate the change to our models.

 The [mongoose docs](http://mongoosejs.com/docs/2.7.x/docs/embedded-documents.html) on the topic describe that with embedded documents, we are really just updating the parent document, then saving that.

+>[action]
-Consequently, let's update our comments#create route to look like this:
+> Let's update our `comments` controller's `create` route to look like this:
+>
 ```js
 // CREATE
 app.post("/posts/:postId/comments", function(req, res) {